ldgabbay/jwplayer/fl5/doc/publishers/options.rst

    * **XML/PNG skins**: These skins consist of an XML file with settings and a bunch of PNG images.
 The files are packed up in a ZIP, so they load fast over the internet.
 Building your own skin is extremely easy and can be done with any basic image and text editor.
 See :ref:`skinning` for more info.
    * **SWF skins**: These skins consist of a single SWF file, built using Adobe Flash.
 This type of skins has been supported since the 4.0 player.
 Since SWF skins can only be built using Flash (a $500+ package) and since this skinning model can easily break, SWF skins are considered deprecated in favor of PNG skins.

-   Our `addons repository <http://www.longtailvideo.com/addons>`_ contains a list of available skins.
+   Our `AddOns repository <http://www.longtailvideo.com/addons>`_ contains a list of available skins.

 .. _options-behavior:

-Behaviour
+Behavior
 ---------

-These flashvars control the playback behaviour of the player.
+These flashvars control the playback behavior of the player.

 .. describe:: autostart ( false )